m3y54m/FPGA-ASIC-Roadmap/README.md

 **🚧 WORK IN PROGRESS!**

-According to the positive feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest in FPGA, I want to create a separate roadmap specifically for FPGA design in this repository.
+According to the positive feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest in FPGA, I decided to create a separate roadmap specifically for FPGA design in this repository.

 > [!WARNING]
 > The contents in this repository are gathered from various sources to create a roadmap.
-At present, no sorting or filtering has been done on this information. **If you require a comprehensive roadmap right now, the contents in this repository might not yet suitable for you.**
+At present, no sorting or filtering has been done on this information. **If you require a comprehensive roadmap right now, the contents in this repository might not yet be suitable for you.**

-## Contribution

-If you are an expert or experienced individual in the field of FPGA and ASIC design, I kindly request for comments and suggestions on this roadmap.

-**What topics should be included in the FPGA / ASIC design roadmap?**

-**What are the best resources you know to learn each topic in the roadmap?**

-Feel free to [open an issue](https://github.com/m3y54m/FPGA-ASIC-Roadmap/issues) or [make a pull request](https://github.com/m3y54m/FPGA-ASIC-Roadmap/pulls) and express your ideas.

-The first step to building a roadmap is to gather information, categorize it under different titles, and determine the importance of each title.
-So I started [a discussion about the roadmap](https://www.reddit.com/r/FPGA/comments/15g64oj/fpga_asic_design_roadmap/?utm_source=share&utm_medium=web2x&context=3) on Reddit.

 ## Learning Resources